Delaware Nursing Home Injuries Lawyers Fighting for the Protection of the Vulnerable

 - Infections or illnesses caused by unsanitary living conditions or inadequate assistance with personal hygiene

-- Medication errors, such as failure to administer prescription drugs, improper dosing of medications, or failure to take drug interactions into account
+- Physical harm or death caused by medication, such as failure to administer prescription drugs, improper dosing of medications, or failure to take drug interactions into account

 - Falls and fractures resulting from unattended or unsupervised walks through hallways or the facility grounds